 A complete overview of the equine skeleton in the diagram below.

 Below is the trailer of an animated video that explains the parts of the horse in a fun way.
 You can get this video from amazon here.

 Parts of A Horse’s Head and Neck

 The horse´s head is elongated and very heavy compared to the rest of his body and is inserted at the top of the neck, which is long and very flexible.

 The horse´s neck acts like a lever connecting the head to the body.
-So the horse balances himself using its neck and head.
+So the horse balances itself using its neck and head.

 When observing the different horse gaits, we can see how the head and neck move to support the horse´s locomotion and adjust its speed and direction.